tigir-dev/project/README.md

 This is my first project using Heroku and Travis CI.
-What this project does is take an array and 3 integers as input,3 integers for low,mid and high bounds, and finds the numbers between boundaries.
+What this project does is take a list of integers seperated with newline character in the left box, and takes three more integers as input from the right box for low boundary, boundary decider and high boundary.
+If boundary decider is 1,then it will search for the integers that are between the bounds.
+If boundary decider is 0,then it will look for integers that are outside the boundaries.

 [![Build Status](https://travis-ci.com/tigir-dev/project.svg?branch=main)](https://travis-ci.com/tigir-dev/project)